kawaicheung/book-on-naming-things/manuscript/0_C_NamingTheSmallStuff.md

 Throughout the application, whereever the `Person` object is used, little bits of business logic against its properties are sprinkled about.
 Most of these bits of logic are so minor--simple, one-line constructions and statements--you might not even consider them to be real business logic at all.

-I see this a lot in code I've read, and, it's something I do quite often.
-When I need to perform some small manipulation on an object's properties, I do them in the place I currently need them rather than push them back into the object.
+I do this myself all the time.
+When I need to write code against an object's properties, I do it in the place I currently need that logic rather than push the logic back into the object.
 But, doing so is a missed opportunity to clarify what these manipulations mean.

 For instance, in our view example, displaying a person's first and last name might not seem like _logic_, but it is--it represents a person's _full name_.
 You can easily push this bit of logic back to the `Person` class itself.
-This also gives you the opportunity to name it.
+This also gives you the opportunity to name it something meaningful.

 ```C#
 public string FullName